Colombia & South Florida Fashion & Textile Industry Rebounds – As Trump’s Trade Tariffs Escalate Today To $250 Billion.

 Miami.FL. / The Inex * Colombiamoda Fashion Week un-spooled July 25 -27 in the bucolic, post modern city of Medellin,Colombia.
 Attendance included 56,000 fashion-forward visitors, 13,000 domestic and international buyers, representing 13 countries.
-Collections, design must have’s and tomorrow’s fashion trends showcased by 500 exhibitors were on display serenaded by man of the moment, JBalvin, a Medellin native.
+Collections if the next ‘must have’ trends and soon to be classic designs were showcased by 500 exhibitors and consecutive around the clock catwalks playing to capacity visitors of 1000 or more. serenaded by man of the moment, JBalvin, a Medellin native.

 With over a third of US clothing imported from China, and despite assurances from the US Administration that the new tariffs would impose “maximum pain on China, minimum pain on consumers,” downplaying the inevitability of price hikes and disruptions in supply chains is naive if not blatantly counter-intuitive.